 Cammie Metheny operates Daffadowndilly's, a vintage warehouse in Coleridge, Neb.
 A lifelong junker and salvage addict, she spends at least part of every day searching out stock for the shop and for regular appearances at Midwestern vintage markets.
 Cammie enjoys designing and constructing specialty art and display pieces from found objects, and supplies interior designers and retail outlets.
 Her work can be found on Etsy.
 Mother to four children who share her appetite for scrapping, Cammie works alongside her husband, David, whom she calls the original Junk Hunk.

 Andrew Herrold, Contributing Photographer

 An experienced music photographer, Andrew has found a soft spot for things rusty, tarnished, and dented that straddle the line between art and junk.
 The underlying tone in his images of interesting people, places and things speaks to his inner documentarian.
 Constantly looking for the new and exciting or the "old and rusted," Andrew never sits idle for long.
 Find him at: aherrold.com.

 Adam Albright, Contributing Photographer

-Adam lives in Des Moines, Iowa, with his wife and two boys.
+Adam lives in Des Moines, Iowa, with his wife and three boys.
 He shoots calm, meticulously styled interiors and food, as well as silly, chaotic children for Better Homes & Gardens, DIY, and other titles.
-When he is not taking pictures or answering his four year-old's questions, he competes in triathlons, biking and running races.
+When he is not taking pictures or answering his six-year-old's questions, he competes in triathlons, biking and running races.
 Find him at: adamalbrightphotography.com.